Welcome to the

 What Causes Amyloidosis

-Amyloidosis occurs when the body produces proteins called amyloid fibrils that cannot be broken down naturally, causing a buildup in various organs.
+Amyloidosis occurs when the body produces misfolded proteins called amyloid fibrils that cannot be broken down naturally, causing a buildup in various organs.
 Amyloid fibrils are usually produced by one of two sources: the bone marrow or the liver.

 When amyloid fibrils originate from bone marrow, a person may have a condition called AL amyloidosis that is acquired, not inherited.
-Amyloid fibrils produced by the liver result in transthyretin (TTR) amyloidosis.

 In AL amyloidosis, also known as primary amyloidosis, amyloid fibrils are deposited in the organs or tissues, causing them to thicken and affecting their function.
-Most often, AL amyloidosis affects the heart, kidneys, and nervous system.
-TTR amyloidosis has two forms: hereditary TTR and wild type, a nonhereditary form that occurs most often in men older than age 60.
-TTR amyloidosis commonly affects the nerves and heart.
+Most often, AL amyloidosis affects the heart, kidneys, and nervous system, but other organ systems may also be involved.

 Treatment for Amyloidosis

-If the heart, liver, or kidneys are severely affected because of AL or TTR amyloidosis, we can refer you to our specialists at NYU Langone Transplant Institute to determine whether a transplant is an appropriate option for you.
+If the heart, liver, or kidneys are severely affected because of AL or TTR amyloidosis, we can refer you to our specialists at the NYU Langone Transplant Institute to determine whether a transplant is an appropriate option for you.

 Make an Appointment